Dora Lazurkina: Release and rehabilitation

-She was finally released and rehabilitated, along with her husband, in 1955; she was later awarded the Order of Lenin in 1956, and again in 1967 on the 50th anniversary of the October Revolution.
+She was finally released and rehabilitated in 1955; she was later awarded the Order of Lenin in 1956, and again in 1967 on the 50th anniversary of the October Revolution.
 While she was granted a pension and elected as a delegate to party congresses, she was traumatized by her years of imprisonment and exile: until the end of her life she was tormented by nightmares, in which she dreamed of tortures, beatings, and surveillance.

 At the 22nd Party Congress in 1961, she gave a speech, which was received with thunderous applause, in which she detailed a dream she had supposedly had in which Lenin told her he did not want Joseph Stalin's body lying next to his:

 I always carry Ilyich in my heart and always, comrades, in the most difficult moments, I survived only because I had Ilyich in my heart and I consulted with him what to do.
 Yesterday I consulted with Ilyich, as if he stood before me as if alive and said: it is unpleasant for me to be next to Stalin, who brought so much trouble to the party.

 While some diehard Stalinists, such as Vyacheslav Molotov, dismissed her as a "witch", the Congress unanimously adopted a resolution to remove Stalin's body from Lenin's Mausoleum and reburied in the Kremlin Wall Necropolis.
 Lazurkina's speech and the resulting actions are regarded as having aided Nikita Khrushchev's continued drive towards De-Stalinization.

 In 1971, she dictated her memoirs.
 She had a heightened sense of justice, and expressed her disagreement with conferring the title of Hero of the Soviet Union to Leonid Brezhnev.
 She proposed limiting privileges for party workers, as a result of which she was no longer invited to party events; the 70th anniversary of her joining the party passed without any form of commemoration.

 She died on January 24, 1974, in Leningrad at the age of 89, exactly 50 years after the death of Lenin, whom she revered.
 She was buried at the Theological Cemetery at the cenotaph of her husband.